-What’s more, 18% more of their existing customer base reported remember the ads themselves, a testament to the effectiveness of the target audience, the retargeting efforts and the ads themselves.
+What’s more, 18% more of their existing customer base reported remembering the ads themselves, a testament to the effectiveness of the target audience, the retargeting efforts, and the ads themselves.

 By just testing their campaign over the one-month period, Samsung’s Galaxy S6 established a position in the minds and pockets of Argentine smartphone users.

 Tips on using social media to test your marketing campaign

 - Create and design a landing page which incorporates potential visitor questions.
 For example, introduce an information box at the bottom of the page which explains your business services.
 Providing stats can also be beneficial when increasing trustworthiness amongst customers of your brand.

 - Ensure you create direct and clear CTA’s (call to action).
 The text is likely to be less confusing than images and symbols.